 Fearing a collapse of influence in future budget negotiations, consecutive Scottish Secretaries of State argued to maintain the Barnett Formula, as they knew that, at least in the short term, it would maintain Scottish public sector spending at higher levels per head than in England.
 The Treasury, presumably understanding the mathematics of the formula knew that over time it would reduce real terms spending in Scotland to parity with English levels, was only too happy to agree.

-The Barnett Formula has not succeeded though in reducing Scotland’s public spending.
-The reason it remains higher to this day is largely due to unforeseen devolution complications that undermined the Barnett Formula’s goal.
+If the Barnett Formula had succeeded and it reduced Scotland’s public sector spending down to parity with England’s, that would just mean that the Scottish surpluses we highlighted in our Accounting Trick article would have been higher than they were.
+Scotland would therefore have been even better of as an independent nation than in the figures we presented there.
+The reason that Scottish public spending remains higher to this day is largely due to unforeseen devolution complications and no other reason.
 That is why many Westminster politicians want to replace it, with a formula that would presumably be more effective at cutting Scotland’s budget.

 So how does the Barnett Formula work?

 Scottish public sector revenues are collected by the UK and Scottish Governments and sent to the UK Treasury.
 Spending Reviews take place normally over five year periods and when the Budget for England is completed, the Barnett Formula is applied.
 This aims to give each country the same pounds-per-person change in funding as the change in funding for comparable government services in England.
 Then, based on that calculation, the Scottish Government receives a block grant back from the treasury with which to fund the expenditure it is responsible for under devolution.
 This block grant is not in any way based on the needs of Scotland, or on the levels of revenue generated in Scotland.

 The Barnett formula for Scotland at its simplest